-- Heparanase, an enzyme secreted by inflammatory cells, specifically degrades islet heparan sulphate and mediates inflammatory micro-environments through its direct role in the activation of local inflammatory cells as well as the breakdown of a cellular component essential for cytokine and growth factor release.
+Heparanase, an enzyme secreted by inflammatory cells, is a key target in inflammatory micro-environments based on its direct role in the activation of local inflammatory cells as well as the breakdown of a cellular component essential for cytokine and growth factor release.

-- This mechanism is observed across inflammatory micro-environments including but not limited to the pancreas islets in diabetes.
+This mechanism is observed across inflammatory micro-environments including the retina in age-related macular degeneration (AMD) and the pancreas islets in diabetes.

-Beta Therapeutics has identified two classes of therapeutics including small molecule candidate heparanase inhibitors that are efficacious in mouse models of T1D.
+Beta Therapeutics has identified two classes of therapeutics including small molecule candidate heparanase inhibitors that are efficacious in mouse models of AMD and type 1 diabetes.
 In particular, significant progress has been made in the small molecule heparanase program leading to a refined understanding of SAR on a range of unique molecular scaffolds as well as synthetic strategies for development of compounds with enhanced active site binding and target inhibition.

-Targeting heparanase and stabilising islet heparan sulphate levels represents a unique therapeutic and commercial opportunity in diseases driven by inflammation in specific micro-environments including diabetes.
+Targeting heparanase and stabilising islet heparan sulphate levels represents a unique therapeutic and commercial opportunity in diseases driven by inflammation in specific micro-environments including AMD and diabetes.

 Our novel heparanase inhibitors represent important assets for consideration in other therapeutics areas including oncology.
 We have demonstrated that our therapeutics demonstrate significant efficacy in disease models that progress due to inflammation in specific tissue micro-environments.

 The company has exclusive access to intellectual property which covers composition of matter and the methods of use for heparanase inhibitors in diabetes and other indications.